wendyverdonk93/docs/content/payment-methods/wallet/alipay/alipay-how-does-it-work.md

 Customers opting in for an Alipay payment have the possibility to pay through a QR code using the Alipay app or by filling in their Alipay account details.

-If the transaction is approved by Alipay, the transaction status will change to _completed_ and MultiSafepay will add the funds to the balance of your MultiSafepay Control.
+If the transaction is approved by Alipay, the transaction status will change to _completed_ and MultiSafepay will add the funds to the balance of your [MultiSafepay Control](https://merchant.multisafepay.com/)

 {{< alert-notice >}} Please note: The Alipay payment method can only be used with a verified Alipay account that is linked to a Chinese bank.
 All other transactions will be unsuccessful. {{< /alert-notice >}}